-GONSO: the first supplier of functional cycling shorts in Germany and a bike-wear specialist.
-The brand's wide product portfolio includes the perfect equipment for every cyclist.
-From touring enthusiasts to leisure or occasional cyclists, mountain bike fans or ambitious racers - GONSO has the right outfit to meet every need.
+GONSO: the first supplier of The brand's wide product portfolio includes the perfect equipment for every cyclist.
+From touring enthusiasts to leisure or occasional cyclists, outfit to meet every need.

 RONO

 RONO is the brand by runners for runners.
 As well as running enthusiasts, many triathletes also rely on RONO.
 Maximum functionality and top quality are the basic requirements for any product sold under the RONO logo.